Formatting Image - Ignore Formatting Image - Ignore

 Hwanja ➔ Patient

-*Korean people and family words last updated: January 28, 2025.
+This list of Korean people and family words was last updated on March 31, 2025.

 Next Up